celery/celery/docs/userguide/calling.rst

     - *calling* (``__call__``)

-        Applying an object supporting the calling API (e.g. ``add(2, 2)``) means that the task will be executed in the current process, and not by a worker (a message won't be sent).
+        Applying an object supporting the calling API (e.g. ``add(2, 2)``) means that the task will not be executed by a worker, but in the current process instead (a message won't be sent).

 .. _calling-cheat: